f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

     syscon-1-active(config)# system reboot controllers controller active

 The system controllers should reboot, and their configurations will be completely wiped clean.
-You will need ot login via the CLI to restore out-of-band networking connectivity, and then the previously archived configurations can be copied back and restored.
+You will need to login via the console / CLI to restore out-of-band networking connectivity, and then the previously archived configurations can be copied back and restored.

 Remove Partitions and Reset Controller via API
 ----------------------------------------------

 There is no webUI support for this functionality currently.
 To do this via API call you will need to send the following API call to the chassis partition IP address.
-Below is an example sending the database reset to default command to the chassis partition called Production:
+Below is an example sending the database reset-to-default command to the chassis partition called Production:

 .. code-block:: bash

     POST https://{{Chassis1_Production_IP}}:8888/restconf/data/openconfig-system:system/f5-database:database/f5-database:reset-to-default

+The body of the API call must have the following:

 .. code-block:: json